winglang/winglibs/momento/README.md

 });
 ```

-To deploy an application with Momento resources using Terraform, you will need to set the MOMENTO_AUTH_TOKEN environment variable to a valid super-user API key.
+To deploy an application with Momento resources using Terraform, you will need to set the MOMENTO_API_KEY environment variable to a valid super-user API key on the machine running `terraform apply`.

-This token will be used to create, update, and delete the cache resources with Terraform, and to create fine-grained access tokens for use at runtime.
+You will also need a valid Momento token (super-user token or fine-grained access token) with permissions for performing any data operations on the cache(s) that can be used by the application.
+You can set the secret by running `wing secrets -t tf-aws main.w`.
+You are responsible for rotating the secret as needed.

+See the [Momento documentation](https://docs.momentohq.com/cache/develop/authentication/api-keys) for more information about creating API keys.

 ## License